MyPortugalHoliday.com

 • Fátima and Coimbra full-day tour from Porto

-The main pilgrimage days to Fatima align with the dates of the six apparitions, which all occurred on 13th of each month, from the 13th May (first vision), up to the Miracle of the Sun (13th October 1917).
+The main pilgrimage days at Fátima align with the dates of the six apparitions, which all occurred on the 13th of each month, from 13th May 1917 (the first vision) through to the Miracle of the Sun on 13th October 1917.

-The 13th May and 13th October are major pilgrimage days to Fatima (the Peregrinação de Fátima) and on the preceding night (the 12th) there is a beautiful candlelit procession led by the bishop and church leaders.
+The 13th of May and 13th of October remain the most significant pilgrimage days (known as the Peregrinação de Fátima), drawing vast crowds from across Portugal and beyond.
+On the preceding evenings (the 12th), a candlelit procession led by the bishop and church leaders winds through the sanctuary, creating an unforgettable atmosphere.

-During May to October, there are candle processions most evenings, which are a beautiful spectacle to behold.
-The latest schedule, along with times of masses can be seen on the official Shine of Fatima website: www.
+Between May and October, candle processions take place most evenings and are well worth attending if your visit coincides.
+The latest schedule, along with mass times, can be found on the official Shrine of Fátima website: www.

-The vast central plaza of the Santuário de Fátima, which can accommodate the many thousands of pilgrims who visit on important feast days.
+The vast central plaza of the Santuário de Fátima, which can accommodate the many thousands of pilgrims who gather on important feast days.

-Pope John Paul II had a profound connection with Our Lady of Fatima, believing the third secret of Fatima foretold the assassination attempt on his life in 1981 and protected him during it.
-In devotion, one of the four bullets that struck him is now encased in the crown of the Our Lady of Fatima statue.
+Pope John Paul II had a profound connection with Our Lady of Fátima, believing the third secret of Fátima foretold the assassination attempt on his life in 1981 and that she had protected him during it.
+In an act of devotion, one of the four bullets that struck him is now encased in the crown of the Our Lady of Fátima statue.

-Insight: When pilgrims pay homage to Fatima by walking on their knees or crawling, they are heading to the Capelinha das Aparições, and not the grand Basílica de Nossa Senhora do Rosário.
+Insight: When pilgrims pay homage to Fátima by walking on their knees or crawling across the plaza, they are heading to the Capelinha das Aparições, not the grand Basílica de Nossa Senhora do Rosário.

 The Capelinha das Aparições chapel with the statue of Mary

-When Mary first appeared to the shepherds in 1917, she appeared beneath an Azinheira tree (holm oak or holly oak).
+When Mary first appeared to the shepherds in 1917, she appeared beneath an Azinheira tree (holm oak).
 This blessed but unfortunate tree was soon stripped bare by locals seeking holy relics from its branches and trunk.

-The Azinheira tree (holm oak) standing in the Santuário de Fátima today is the original tree under which the three shepherds prayed, now more than 110 years old.
+The Azinheira tree standing in the Santuário de Fátima today is that same original tree, now over 110 years old and offering a welcome splash of greenery amid the utilitarian plaza.

-The Azinheira tree adds a bit of greenery to the utilitarian plaza in the Santuário de Fátima
+The Azinheira tree adds a touch of greenery to the Santuário de Fátima's plaza

-One of the religious highlights of Fatima is lighting a candle and praying for a special intention at the Capelinha das Aparições.
+One of the spiritual highlights of Fátima is lighting a candle and praying for a special intention at the Capelinha das Aparições.

-The location where pilgrims light their candles.
-Due to the sheer number of candles burning at once, the area generates significant heat - many pilgrims add their candle directly to the glowing mass of flames.
+The area where pilgrims light their candles.
+Due to the sheer number burning at once, significant heat is generated, and many pilgrims simply add their candle directly to the glowing mass of flames.

-One of the highlights of Fatima are the modest homes where the shepherd children lived.
+Among the most moving sights in Fátima are the modest homes where the shepherd children lived.
 The two houses (Casa de Jacinta e Francisco Marto and Casa da Lúcia) lie in the village of Aljustrel, 2.2km south of the Santuário de Fátima.

-Both houses have been carefully restored to their 1917 condition, featuring original furniture and period items that offer visitors an authentic glimpse into rural Portuguese life of the early 20th century.
-The simple stone buildings, with their basic furnishings and humble rooms, powerfully illustrate the modest backgrounds of the three young visionaries.
+Both have been carefully restored to their 1917 condition, featuring original furniture and period items that offer an authentic glimpse into rural Portuguese life of the early 20th century.
+The simple stone buildings, with their basic furnishings and humble rooms, bring home just how ordinary the backgrounds of the three young visionaries were.

-Insight: The houses can be reached by following the Way of the Little Shepherds (Via dos Pastorinhos) from the sanctuary, or by a short drive with parking available nearby.
+Getting there: The houses can be reached on foot by following the Via dos Pastorinhos (Way of the Little Shepherds) from the sanctuary, or by a short drive with parking available nearby.

 The restored bedroom in the Casa de Jacinta e Francisco Marto

-Driving is the quickest way to travel to from Lisbon to Fatima.
-The route follows the A1 expressway and turns off at junction 8 (after passing through the hills of the Serras de Aire e Candeeiros), which leads to the many car parks surrounding Fatima.
-The only downside to the 92km journey along the fast A1 road, is the high toll of €8.40 each way.
+Driving is the quickest way to reach Fátima from Lisbon.
+The route follows the A1 motorway, turning off at junction 8 after passing through the hills of the Serras de Aire e Candeeiros, from where signs lead to the many car parks surrounding the sanctuary.
+The 120km journey takes around 1h10m, though the main downside is the toll of €8.40 each way.

-For public transport, bus travel is the only sensible option as Fatima train station is 20km to the east of the town, and there is no feasible travel option from the train station to the Santuário de Fátima.
+For public transport, the bus is the only sensible option.
+Fátima does have a train station, but it lies 20km east of the town with no practical onward connection to the Santuário de Fátima.

 Related articles: Lisbon to Fatima - Sete Rios bus station